She Said (film): Plot

 In 2017, New York Times reporter Jodi Kantor receives a tip that actress Rose McGowan was sexually assaulted by Indiewood producer Harvey Weinstein.
-McGowan initially declines to comment, but later calls Kantor back and describes an encounter in which Weinstein raped her when she was 23.
+McGowan initially declines to comment, but later calls her back and describes an encounter in which Weinstein raped her when she was 23.

 Kantor also speaks with actresses Ashley Judd and Gwyneth Paltrow, who describe their own experiences with Weinstein, but both ask not to be named in the article for fear of career blowback.
-Frustrated by a lack of progress in her ensuing investigation, Kantor recruits Megan Twohey to help with the piece.
+Frustrated by a lack of progress in her ensuing investigation, she recruits Megan Twohey to help with the piece.

 Twohey tracks down a woman who worked as an assistant to Weinstein at Miramax decades ago and disappeared; the woman fearfully declines to speak on the matter due to having signed an NDA.
 Kantor confronts the former CFO of Miramax about past settlement payouts by Weinstein against his accusers, but he is hesitant to divulge any information about it.

-Twohey is similarly rejected by the EEOC after requesting more information about these payouts.
-Twohey speaks to a former member of the district attorney's office about why criminal complaints against Weinstein were dropped so quickly; she learns that Weinstein had social connections with the DA office.
+Twohey is similarly rejected by the EEOC after requesting more information about the settlements.
+She speaks to Linda Fairstein, a former member of the district attorney's office about why criminal complaints against Weinstein were dropped so quickly; she learns that Weinstein had social connections with Fairstein and the DA's office.

 Kantor receives a tip about three former Weinstein assistants who may have been abused: Rowena Chiu, Zelda Perkins, and Laura Madden.
-Kantor flies out to confront each of them individually; she is unable to meet with Chiu, but Perkins recounts an incident in which Chiu had a breakdown after an encounter with Weinstein.
-Madden initially declines to speak with Kantor, but changes her mind after a representative of Weinstein reaches out to discourage her from speaking to reporters about her experience.
+She flies out to confront each of them individually.
+Unable to meet with Chiu, Perkins recounts an incident to Kantor in which Chiu had a breakdown after an encounter with Weinstein.
+Madden initially declines to speak with her, but changes her mind after a Weinstein representative reaches out to discourage her from speaking to reporters about her experience.